 4. Free Walking Tour

-This was definitely a highlight of Medellin for us.
+In my opinion, this is one of the best things to do in Medellin.
 Everyone who visits the city should definitely take part in this tour and preferably on the first day or two of arriving.
 The tour gives travellers a much better understanding of not just Medellin and Paisa people, but of Colombia as a whole.

 For more information on the tour, check out my recent post: Why You Shouldn’t Miss The Medellin Walking Tour.
 The meeting place is on the pedestrian bridge at Alpujarra Station.